48 Hours in Bangkok

 Visa Trouble

 That would be the end of the pleasantries for the day.
-The agenda for the following day was our flight to Mandalay in Myanmar and we discovered we needed a visa.
+The agenda for the following day was our flight to Mandalay in Myanmar, and we discovered we needed a visa.

-We spent the remainder of the evening submitting an online application and crossed our fingers the visas would be in our email inbox the following morning.
+We spent the remainder of the evening submitting an online application and crossed our fingers that the visas would be in our email inbox the following morning.

 Nightime at Thaniya Road in Silom, Bangkok, Thailand